 The auditors issued an unqualified audit opinion on the annual financial statements of Merck KGaA, Darmstadt, Germany, in accordance with German Auditing Standards.
-The audit opinion for the annual financial statements contained the following key audit matters, in other words those matters that, in the professional judgment of the auditor, were of most significance in the audit of the annual financial statements:
+The audit opinion for the annual financial statements contained the following key audit matters, i.e. those matters that, in the professional judgment of the auditor, were of most significance in the audit of the annual financial statements:

-- Impairment testing of interests in associates - Recognition and measurement of provisions for tax liabilities - Measurement of provisions for patent disputes
+- · Impairment testing of interests in associates - Recognition and measurement of provisions for tax liabilities - Balance sheet effects of the termination of the business lease agreement with Merck Healthcare KGaA, Darmstadt, Germany, a subsidiary of Merck KGaA, Darmstadt, Germany

-For the consolidated financial statements prepared in accordance with International Financial Reporting Standards, as well as the combined management report, the auditors issued the unqualified auditor's report reproduced in the Annual Report of the Group.
+For the consolidated financial statements prepared in accordance with International Financial Reporting Standards and for the combined management report, the auditors issued the unqualified auditor's report reproduced in the Annual Report of the Group.
 The audit opinion for the consolidated financial statements contained the following audit topics of special importance: